korganrivera/linear_regressor/README.md

 ![screenshot](linear_fit_screenshot.png)

 ## csv file format
 every number will end with a comma.
 Each line except the last will end with a newline.
+See test.csv for an example.

 ## What use is this?
 If you have data that you need to fit a linear model to, then this should do it.